Multi-set spectral clustering of time-evolving networks using the supra-Laplacian: Networks with clusters that appear and disappear in time

 Similar to the previous example we also perform computations using the Leiden algorithm.
-We compare the results of the spectral partitioning method with those obtained using Leiden in Fig.~\ref{fig:leiden-seba} (lower).
+We compare the results of the spectral partitioning method with those obtained using Leiden in Fig.~\ref{fig:leiden-seba} (lower). {As in the previous example, we illustrate the robustness of Algorithm \ref{alg:spec_part} with respect to the choice of the parameter $a$ in Appendix~\ref{sec:app:varyinga}, by summarising cluster assignments obtained using a very wide range of $a$ values.}